A Normal Woman

-A Normal Woman is a 2025 psychological drama film directed by Lucky Kuswandi from a screenplay he co-wrote with Andri Cung.
+A Normal Woman is a 2025 Indonesian psychological drama film directed by Lucky Kuswandi from a screenplay he co-wrote with Andri Cung.
 It is the first production of Kuswandi's production company Soda Machine Films.
 It stars Marissa Anita as a socialite who contracts a mysterious rash.

 The film was released on 24 July 2025 on Netflix.

 Premise

 A socialite tries to discover the cause of the mysterious rash that suddenly appears on her neck.